-Whether you’re thinking about starting a career in UX design, or are already in one, these books below are resources you can use to become an invaluable UX designer.
+Whether you’re thinking about starting a career in UX design, or are already in one, good UX books are essential resources for becoming an invaluable UX designer.

 - The Design of Everyday Things by Donald A. Norman